jbhayet/jbhayet.github.io/_pages/students.md

 ## Prospective students

 I'm **open to collaborations** with motivated students in the domains of motion prediction, multiple target tracking, augmented reality, computer vision for mobile robotics, humanoid robotics.
-We can set up themes for BS thesis, Master thesis, Technological projects, Summer stays or Phd Thesis.
-If interested, please come and see me (office I-101) or send me an email.
+We can set up themes for Bachelor thesis, Master thesis, Technological projects, Summer stays or Phd Thesis.
+If interested, please come and see me at [CIMAT](https://www.cimat.mx) (office I-101) or send me an email at jbhayet arrobase cimat dot mx.

 ## Current students